alexa/ask-sdk-controls/doc/userGuide.md

 -   **ValueSetAct**: A value was obtained from the user and recorded.
 -   **ValueChangedAct**: A value was obtained from the user and it changed a previously recorded value.
+-   **ValueAddedAct**: A value was obtained from the user from a list of choices and recorded.
+-   **ValueRemovedAct**: A value was obtained from user and removed from recorded list.
+-   **ValueClearedAct**: The skill cleared all its recorded values.
 -   **ValueConfirmedAct**: The skill received 'yes' in response to a confirmation question or otherwise learned that value being tracked meets the user's expectations.
 -   **ValueDisconfirmedAct**: The skill received a 'no' in response to a confirmation question or otherwise has learned that a value being tracked is not what the user wants.
 -   **AcknowledgeInputAct**: The input was heard and made sense.
--   **InformConfusingConfirmationAct**.
-The skill heard something like "Yes, {value}" but the value isn't the same as what the skill asked.
--   **InformConfusingDisconfirmationAct**.
-The skill heard something like "No, {value} but the value was exactly the value the system was asking about.
 -   **InvalidValueAct**: A value the system is tracking failed validation.
+-   **InvalidRemoveValueAct**: The input value provided to remove from recorded list is invalid.
 -   **LaunchAct**: The skill has just launched.
+-   **LiteralContentAct**: A catch-all.
+This can be used to transfer literal content without defining a new act for every unique need.
 -   **NonUnderstandingAct**: The skill does not understand what the user said.
 The input cannot be used.
--   **ProblematicInputValueAct**: There is confusion about the value being provided.
-It isn't passing validations but the user seems to be insisting it must be used.
-(Perhaps NLU is repeatedly misunderstanding the user).
--   **LiteralContentAct**: A catch-all.
-This can be used to transfer literal content without defining a new act for every unique need.

 ### 5.4.2.
 Initiative acts